vesran/Photo-slideshow-optimization/README.md

 ## Task

 Given a list of photos and the tags associated with each photo, arrange the photos into a slideshow that is as "interesting" as possible.
-This is an optimisation problem.
+This is an optimization problem.